sebastienros/fluid/README.md

 Fluid provides helper method to register common tags and blocks.
 All tags and block always start with an __identifier__ that is the tag name.

 Each custom tag needs to provide a delegate that is evaluated when the tag is matched.
-Each degate will be able to use these properties:
+Each delegate will be able to use these properties:

 - `writer`, a `TextWriter` instance that is used to render some text.
 - `encode`, a `TextEncoder` instance, like `HtmlEncoder`, or `NullEncoder`.
 It's defined by the caller of the template.